couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ```

 > [!NOTE]
-> OpenAI might not have the specific, up-to-date information about Couchbase features.
+> OpenAI might not have the specific, up-to-date information about the lates Couchbase features, which were recently introduced with v8.0.
 This is where "**RAG** helps!

 ---